 Build a New Template

 - In My Sailthru, from the Communications menu, select Templates.

 - Click New Template.

-- Enter a Template Name, select the Template Type “visual email“, and click Create Template.
+- Enter a Template Name in the New Template box and select the Template Type “visual email”.

 - Click Create Template.
 The new template opens in Email Composer.

 - Set a Subject Line and Preview Text:

 - Click “Not Set” under Subject Line and Preview Text to open the editor.

 - Enter your preferred Subject Line and Preview Text.

 - Click Apply to add them to your template.